lord-dubious/understand.me/docs/bolt-feature-roadmap.md

-o t# 🚦 Bolt.new Feature-by-Feature Roadmap – Understand.me
+# 🚦 Bolt.new Feature-by-Feature Roadmap – Understand.me

 A concise, logical progression of features.
 Each checkpoint forms a **single Bolt.new commit branch** and naturally leads into the next – from first launch → voice mediation.